 Origin and History

-The regiment was originally raised in Turin by the Duke of Savoy.
-On August 9 1671, it was ceded to Louis XIV while he was arming against the Dutch Republic.
-On May 6 1690, the regiment became “Royal Piémont”.
+The regiment was originally raised in 1670 in Turin by the Duke of Savoy.
+On August 9, 1671, it was ceded to Louis XIV while he was arming against the Dutch Republic.
+At its arrival in France the regiment, which was considered as a foreign unit, was completed with Catholic English officers and soldiers who had taken refuge in France.

-During the War of the Austrian Succession, the regiment served with the Army of the Rhine in 1741.
-In 1742, it took part in the campaign of Bohemia.
-In 1744, it served in Provence.
+In 1741, during the War of the Austrian Succession (1740-48), the regiment served with the Army of the Rhine.
+In 1742, it took part in the campaign of Bohemia and in the defence of Eggenfeld.
+In 1743, it retreated to France.
+In 1744, it campaigned in Provence and contributed to the conquest of the County of Nice.
+It then fought in the battles of Coni, Piacenza and Tidone.
 From 1745 to 1748, it took part in the campaigns in Flanders.

 The regiment counted 2 squadrons.